-We are often asked by clients how to determine whether a breach is reportable to the supervisory authority and/or a data subject or if it should simply be recorded in the Data Breach Register.
+We are often asked by clients how to determine whether a breach is reportable to the An authority established by its member state to supervise the compliance of data protection regulation.... and/or a An individual who can be identified or is identifiable from data.... or if it should simply be recorded in the Data Breach Register.

-The GDPR introduces a duty on all establishments to report personal data breaches to the Information Commissioner’s Office (ICO), where they are likely to pose a risk to data subjects.
-This report must take place within 72 hours of the Data controller becoming aware of the breach, where feasible.
+The GDPR introduces a duty on all establishments to report Information which relates to an identified or identifiable natural person.... breaches to the The United Kingdom’s independent ‘supervisory authority’ for ensuring compliance with the GDPR, Data Protection Act 2018, the Privacy and Electronic Communications Regulations etc....
+(ICO), where they are likely to pose a risk to data subjects.
+This report must take place within 72 hours of the An entity (such as an organisation) which determines the purposes and means of the processing of personal data.... becoming aware of the breach, where feasible.

 The Data Controller also has additional obligations to report the breach to data subjects, without undue delay, if the breach is likely to result in a high risk of adversely affecting individuals’ rights and freedoms.

 Historically, breach reporting has been optional with no obligation to tell the ICO, although major breaches had increasingly been reported voluntarily.

 The ICO revealed it has been receiving 500 reports by per week since GDPR came into force, a third of which are considered to be unnecessary or fail to meet the threshold for a data breach.

 The annual report figures state that in 2016/17 the breaches reported totalled 2,565.
 This jumped to 1,792 in June 2018 alone.
 Clearly there is a significant degree of over-reporting happening and it seems to be increasing.

 It is therefore quite important to fully assess the breach in its entirety and establish a systematic A series of actions or steps taken in order to achieve a particular end.... that can be followed so that reportability is appropriately identified.